La Cumbre, Argentina

 La Cumbre is a small town in the province of Córdoba, Argentina, in a valley known as the "Valle de Punilla".
-It has a population of 7800 inhabitants.
+It has a population of around 7200 inhabitants.

 History

+The area in which La Cumbre is located was inhabited by the Comechingones before the arrival of the Europeans.
+In 1585, the governor of Córdoba gave the land on which La Cumbre is located to the family of Captain Bartolomé Jaime, which was sold to different owners over the years.
+In 1633 the name Estancia de San Jerónimo was used for the land.

+Railway

-Initially La Cumbre was part of a community of farms and began to flourish as a town by the time the railway was built in the 1890s.
-As it was the highest point of the railway, it was given the name "La Cumbre" (The Summit) and the British railway locomotive engineers that participated were the first of an important presence of Anglo-Argentines that would become part of the town's culture even to this day.
-Unfortunately the railway now no longer runs and the old railway station has become the community centre, housing a small museum and tourist information office.
-The climate is moderate and particularly suited to people with bronchial and asthmatic problems.
+La Cumbre grew from being a group farms into a town by the time the railway was built in the 1890s.
+As it was the highest point of the railway, the name was changed to "La Cumbre" (The Summit) and the British railway locomotive engineers that participated were the first of an important presence of Anglo-Argentines that would become part of the town's culture even to this day.

+As of 2026, the railway is operated by Tren de las Sierras and trains stop in La Cumbre on the route between Capilla del Monte and Cosquín, serving both as regional transport and tourists.
+The old railway station has become the community centre, housing a small museum and tourist information office.

+Immigration

 During the 1920s British families built their holiday homes here, which contributed to the particularly English architectural style of La Cumbre.
 In 1924 the Golf Club was founded and is one of La Cumbre's features.
-For many years there were several English speaking boarding schools in the area, St Marys for girls which was adjacent to the Golf course has now become an old peoples home.
-Further afield, Reydon [Originally a hotel built by immigrants (Runnacles) from the town of Reydon in Suffolk, England in 1922, became a girls school] y another girls school which has now become a hotel is located at about 3[2] kilometres North of La Cumbre in the settlement of [Cruz Chica].
-Beyond that a further couple of kilometres [on,] is the [largest school in the town (340 pupils][with an English-Spanish bi-lingual curricula] [St. Paul's] which operates today[,] but no longer taking in boarders and now accepting both boys and girls.
+For many years there were several English speaking boarding schools in the area: St. Paul's Boys School was founded in 1954, became co-ed in the late 1970s and had 330 students in 2024.
+St Marys was a boarding school for girls, which started in 1955 under the name "Fairview", before being renamed to St Marys in 1959 before closing down, likely in 1979.
+Reydon, in 1923 built as a hotel, became a boarding school for girls in 1969.

 Today

 Today La Cumbre has a low population for most of the year except for the summer holiday months, especially January and February when tourists visit the town to enjoy the many outdoor attractions, including paragliding, horse riding, fishing, hiking, river swimming, golf, and other enjoyments.
+The town is also home to museums, including a museum in the former house of the Argentine author Manuel Mujica Lainez, who spent the last years of his life living in La Cumbre.

 La Cumbre is also part of the Argentine Rally stage of the World Rally Championship.

-The local statue of Christ the Redeemer was sculpted by Italian-Argentine artist Luis Ramacciotti.
+On the mountain behind the city stands a local statue of Christ the Redeemer, which was sculpted by Italian-Argentine artist Luis Ramacciotti.